-- organizational policies and procedures related to human rights; - the principles and specific provisions of the Code; and - general human rights issues such as racism, 16 ableism, sexism, homophobia, ageism, etc.
+- Organizational policies and procedures related to human rights - The principles and specific provisions of the Code - General human rights issues such as racism, ableism, sexism, homophobia, ageism, etc.

-Training must be tailored to specific needs of the various members of the organization.
+Training must be tailored to the specific needs of the various members of the organization.
 All members of the organization will need to be aware of their rights.
-As well, specific education is required for:
+As well, specific education is required for the people responsible for:

-- Those responsible for complying with policies (everyone); - Those responsible for implementing policies (manager, supervisors); - Those responsible for providing expert advice, ensuring compliance (e.g, HR); and - Those responsible for overall human rights strategy (e.g., the CEO).
+- Complying with policies (everyone) - Implementing policies (managers, supervisors) - Providing expert advice, ensuring compliance (for example, HR) - Overall human rights strategy (for example, the CEO).

-Organizations should engage in ongoing monitoring of human rights issues that affect them, and provide their members with human rights education that is timely and appropriate.
 Organizations should ensure that those who carry out human rights training have expertise in the specific subject area.